Federal Chancellor Helmut Schmidt Foundation: Organisation

 The BKHS is a foundation in public law under direct federal government control.
 It is funded by grants from the federal budget and is subject to legal supervision by the Federal Government Commissioner for Culture and the Media (BKM).

 The bodies of the foundation are the Board of Trustees, whose members are appointed for a period of five years by the Federal President, and the management board appointed by the Trustees.
-The Board of Trustees currently comprises Peer Steinbrück (chair), Dirk Fischer, Johannes Kahrs, Giovanni di Lorenzo, Sandra Maischberger and Constanze Stelzenmüller.
+The Board of Trustees currently comprises Peer Steinbrück (chair), Matthias Naß, Katrin Budde, Herlind Gundelach, Johannes Kahrs and Constanze Stelzenmüller.
+Deputies are Niels Annen, Edelgard Bulmahn, Manuel Hartung, Olaf Schulz-Gardyan and Katja Suding.

 The historian Meik Woyke has been chairman of the management board and managing director since 1 July 2019.
-Further, honorary members of the board are Hans-Gerhard Husung and Bernd Neuendorf.
+Further, honorary members of the board are Rainer Schulz and Bernd Neuendorf.
 From 2017 to 2019, Stefan Herms and Knut Nevermann managed the foundation's business as honorary board members.